mk-fg/lafs-backup-tool/README.md

 	that directory should be removed from configuration, wrapper scripts or shell history.

-* "entry_cache" dbm removed or encrypted in a similar fashion, or all values in it traversed and paths stored there checked on whether they should be removed or not.
+* "entry_cache" dbm removed or encrypted in a similar fashion.

+	Alternative is to get value, corresponding to the backup root cap there (generation number) and remove all the items with that number.
+	When item gets used in newer backup, it gets it's generation number bumped, so such operation shouldn't make deduplication cache any worse than it has to.

 * If any debug logging was enabled, these logs should be purged, as they may leak various info about the paths and file/dir metadata.